elisek-bc/javascript-intro/readme.md

 # Javascript Intro

 ## What?
 This exercise series in made up of different parts.

+- 00. Hello World!
+- 01. Variables
+- 02. Operators
+- 03. Control Structures
+- 04. Functions
+- 05. Arrays
+- 06. Objects
+- 07. RFW

+The first exercises from 00 to 06 focus on learning and understanding, while 07 is more intractive.

 ## Timing
 The series of exercises was given to me on Monday 3th of June.
 I will work on it from today on, till Friday 7th of June.